 Food and Water dish that is connected.
 Puppies are adorable and sometimes use their food dish as a bed and gallop over the water dish with glee!
 We want to make sure that food/water will not easily tip over and spill.

-Canned Pedigree Adult moist food: Ground beef or chicken flavor.
-We feed this to our mama’s that are pregnant or nursing and the nursing moms share it with the little ones.
-It is bland enough to not upset tummies like some of the rich puppy food can do.
+Pedigree puppy formula canned food or Pedigree adult chunky ground beef or chunky ground chicken formula.
+Your puppy is eating both here at our home.
 During relocation stress the moist food is very important to assist several things, including hydration since the main ingredient is water.
 Dried food can be a bit boring for puppy while he/she is processing their new surroundings during relocation.
 But they rarely turn down the moist food, so calories going into puppy are always helpful in preventing low blood sugar!

 We do not mind if you want to change food as puppy matures, however, it is not advised in the first 1-2 months and when you do finally do it, please remember to do it gradually so that it does not upset puppy’s gut.

 How Much Will My Puppy Weigh as an Adult ?

 We do not guarantee the adult weight of your puppy.
 Ever.